-14.4.5.3 Local Bias
+11.4.5.3 Local Bias

-Local bias checks for Au and Ag were performed within the mineralized envelope by creating and analyzing local trends in the grade estimates using swath plots as presented in Figure 14-30.
+Local bias checks for Au and Ag were performed within the mineralized envelope by creating and analyzing local trends in the grade estimates using swath plots as presented in Figure 11-30.

 This was done by plotting the mean values from the NN estimate, the ID2 estimates and the OK estimates in east-west, north-south and vertical swaths or increments.
 Swath intervals are 100 feet in the easterly direction, 150 feet in the northerly direction, and 50 feet vertically.
 In the upper row of the swath plots, the red line represents the OK model grades, the blue line represents the ID2 model grades, and the black line represents the NN model grades.
 In the lower row of swath plots, the number of blocks contained in each swath is shown by the red, blue, and black lines.
 Because the NN model is declustered and the composites are not, the NN model is a better reference model to validate the OK resource model.
-Swath plots are for Indicated blocks only.
+Swath plots are for indicated blocks only.
 Both Au and Ag show good agreement, especially in areas supported by large numbers of blocks.
 There are some slight differences between the OK and NN models grades, but it is within tolerance and considered normal.

-Figure 14-30: Swath Plots - Gold - Indicated Blocks
+Figure 11-30: Swath Plots - Gold - Indicated Blocks

-14.4.6 Bulk Density
+11.4.6 Bulk Density

-Bulk density was assigned to blocks based on lithology model using the median of the bulk density measurements for each unit (Figure 14-31).
+Bulk density was assigned to blocks based on lithology model using the median of the bulk density measurements for each unit (Figure 11-31).
 A specific gravity value of 2.0 was assigned to quaternary alluvium, and a default value of 2.6 was assigned to lithologies for which there were no bulk density measurements.
 Dimensionless specific gravity values were converted to Imperial density in short tons per cubic foot for tabulation of resources and Imperial tonnage was converted to Metric tonnes for reporting.

-Figure 14-31: Bulk Density Values by Lithology
+Figure 11-31: Bulk Density Values by Lithology

-14.4.7 Mineral Resource Classification
+11.4.7 Mineral Resource Classification

-The Ruby Hill Project Mineral Resource Estimate has been classified according to the 2014 CIM Definition Standards and CIM Estimation of Mineral Resources & Mineral Reserves Best Practice Guidelines (Nov.
-29, 2019).
+Uncertainties regarding sampling and drilling methods, data processing and handling, geological modeling, and estimation were incorporated into the classifications assigned.
 The parameters evaluated in the development of confidence classification criteria include the quality of the data used for the estimate, input data spacing, continuity of geological features, and grade and geostatistical assessment of estimation error of forecast grade for quarterly and annual production volumes.